timekit-io/booking-js/README.md

 ### - `timekitFindTime`

 The Find Time algorithm is a powerful query tool for availability.
-Booking.js is calling the endpoint `[POST] /findtime` through the JS SDK and takes all the arguments as mentioned on the official [docs](http://developers.timekit.io/docs/findtime).
+Hour Widget is calling the endpoint `[POST] /findtime` through the JS SDK and takes all the arguments as mentioned on the official [docs](http://developers.timekit.io/docs/findtime).
 The most powerful aspect are the [filters](http://developers.timekit.io/docs/find-time-filters).
 By default, there's no filters applied.

 There's only three default arguments out of the box: